 Saatchi & Saatchi's London office was the network's original heartland, and remains a key contributor of both senior personnel and creativity, even if the Saatchi & Saatchi global HQ is now officially New York.
 Yet the agency's performance has been uneven in recent years.
 In 2006, it slipped out of the UK Top 10 local rankings for the first time ever.
 In an attempt to resolve this apparent decline, Publicis Groupe established a new umbrella structure in 2007 encompassing both Saatchi and group stablemate Fallon.
 Coinciding with the slow decline of Saatchi London, Fallon's London office had enjoyed several years of strong growth and its leader Robert Senior took overall control of the yoked agencies.
 This promoted a marked improvement in creative output (at the same time as a corresponding decline at Fallon London).
 However, as of 2017, the agency continues to languish outside the top ten.
 Nielsen estimated billings of £193m that year.
 Robert Senior finally departed the agency that year, handing over to Magnus Djaba, who was himself elevated to global network president soon afterwards, taking with him not only UK creative chief Kate Stanners as global chief creative officer but also Richard Huntingdon, now global chief strategy officer as well as chairman of the London agency.
-Sam Hawkey is the main day-to-day leader of Saatchi UK in the role of COO.
-Larisssa Vince is managing director.
+Sam Hawkey is CEO of Saatchi UK.
 Guillermo Vega was pached from 72andSunny New York in 2018 to become UK chief creative officer.
 Procter & Gamble remains Saatchi's most important UK client, along with EE and Direct Line.
 Saatchi & Saatchi Pro is the group's B2B and corporate communications unit, an evolution of what was formerly Saatchi Masius.
 Saatchi's UK corporate entity is Saatchi & Saatchi Group Ltd. It reported revenue of £59.2m in 2017, and a net profit of £2.7m.
 The agency moved from its longtime home in Charlotte Street to new premises at 40 Chancery Lane at the end of 2016.

 Capsule checked 15th March 2019